10 Things to Do in Barcelona in November

 L'Auditori| ©Francis Lenn

-• When: fourth Friday of November
+• When: Fourth Friday in November

-Book a visit to La Pedrera
+Book a tour of La Pedrera

-Christmas lights in Barcelona| ©reivax
+Christmas Lights in Barcelona| ©reivax

-Christmas lights in Barcelona| ©reivax
+Christmas Lights in Barcelona| ©reivax

-• When: end of November
+• When: Late November

 • Where: Plaza Catalunya

-• Price: free access
+• Price: free admission

-• Recommended if: your Christmas spirit, like Barcelona's, starts in November.
+• Recommended if: your Christmas spirit, like Barcelona’s, starts in November

-Book a night experience at La Pedrera
+Book a nighttime tour of La Pedrera

 Costa Brava, Barcelona| ©Ben Paulos